AlexWendland/public-note/general/P equals NP or P not equals NP.md

 # P equals NP or P not equals NP

 This is the open problem whether the class of [[Polynomial time]] problems is equal to the class of [[Nondeterministic Polynomial time (NP)]] problems.

-Is verifying a problems solution as easy as solving the problem.